#Musical instructions

 loudness (0 is silent, 127 is super loud)

-extempore is a programming language designed for musical livecoding (written Andrew Sorensen and me)
+extempore is a programming language designed for musical livecoding (written by Andrew Sorensen and me)

 mplay is the key function: